 The Charles V. Schaefer, Jr. Athletic and Recreation Center was named after the late Charles V. Schaefer, Jr., class of 1936 and Chairman Emeritus of the Board of Trustees.
-Built in 1994, this magnificent 63,000-square-foot complex includes the Canavan Arena, a gymnasium with seating for 1,400, an indoor training center with an artificial turf floor, a fitness-exercise room, swimming pool and jacuzzi, and three combination squash-racquetball courts.
-Offices and locker rooms also support the physical education, athletic and recreation programs.
-Two tennis courts are located on the north and east points of campus.
+Built in 1994, this magnificent 63,000-square-foot complex includes the Canavan Arena, a gymnasium with seating for 1,400, an indoor training center with a multiple purpose floor, a fitness-exercise room, swimming pool and jacuzzi, and three combination squash-racquetball courts.
+Offices and locker rooms also support the physical education, athletic and recreation programs in the Schaefer Center.

-DeBaun Field, located directly behind the Schaefer Center, has playing areas for many of the outdoor varsity teams, including soccer, baseball and lacrosse, as well as club and intramural sports.
+DeBaun Field, located directly behind the Schaefer Center, features a state of the art NeXturf synthetic playing surface.
+The facility is home to the varsity field hockey, soccer, baseball and lacrosse teams as well as a number of club and intramural sports.
+Other outdoor facilities include six tennis courts (two of which are lit) and a beach volleyball court.